Server Memory Options

 Use the two server memory options, min server memory and max server memory, to reconfigure the amount of memory (in megabytes) in the buffer pool used by an instance of Microsoft SQL Server.

 By default, SQL Server can change its memory requirements dynamically based on available system resources.
 The default setting for min server memory is 0, and the default setting for max server memory is 2147483647.
 The minimum amount of memory you can specify for max server memory is 16 megabytes (MB).

 Setting max server memory to the minimum value can severely reduce SQL Server performance and even prevent it from starting.
 If you cannot start SQL Server after changing this option, start it using the –f startup option and reset max server memory to its previous value.
 For more information, see Using the SQL Server Service Startup Options.

 Allowing SQL Server to use memory dynamically is recommended; however, you can set the memory options manually and restrict the amount of memory that SQL Server can access.
-Before you set the amount of memory for SQL Server, determine the appropriate memory setting by subtracting, from the total physical memory, the memory required for Windows 2000 or Windows Server 2003 and any other instances of SQL Server (and other system uses, if the computer is not wholly dedicated to SQL Server).
+Before you set the amount of memory for SQL Server, determine the appropriate memory setting by subtracting, from the total physical memory, the memory required for the operating system, and any other instances of SQL Server (and other system uses, if the computer is not wholly dedicated to SQL Server).
 This difference is the maximum amount of memory you can assign to SQL Server.

 Setting the Memory Options Manually

 Set min server memory and max server memory to span a range of memory values.
 This method is useful where system or database administrators want to configure an instance of SQL Server in conjunction with the memory requirements of other applications that run on the same computer.